 The underwriters are offering shares of our common stock in this offering on a best efforts basis.
 The underwriters are not required to sell any specific number or dollar amount of common stock, but will use their best efforts to sell the shares offered by us.
-It is a condition of this offering that the minimum amount of gross proceeds of \$40,000,000 be received by January 13, 2018 .
+It is a condition of this offering that the minimum amount of \$40,000,000 be received by , 2017 ([•] days after the date of this prospectus).
 As a "best efforts" offering, there can be no assurance that the offering contemplated by this prospectus will successfully raise this minimum amount or that the offering will ultimately be completed or will result in any proceeds being made available to us.